The efficient certification of knottedness and Thurston norm

 Thus, we have triangulated $M'$ and have defined $\phi'$ on ${\rm cl}(M' - {\cal B})$.
 We still need to define $\phi'$ on ${\cal B}$.
 Now $S - {\rm int}(N(T))$ is vertical in ${\cal B}$.
 But to determine this precise location of this surface might take too long.
 So, instead, we pick any vertical transversely oriented surface in ${\cal B}$ that agrees with $S$ on $\partial_v {\cal B}$.
 This can be achieved by choosing arcs in $F$ transverse to the 1-skeleton of $F$ and that join the points of $S \cap F$ with the correct orientations.
 These arcs can be chosen so that the number of times they intersect each edge of $F$ is at most $|S \cap \partial_v{\cal B}|$.
 They then specify a collection of transversely oriented vertical discs in ${\cal B}$.
 We define $\phi'$ on the edges in ${\cal B}$ to be the intersection numbers of these edges with these discs.
 Hence, $||\phi'||_1 \leq 1200 t ||\phi||_1$, because there are at most $1200 t$ edges of ${\cal T}'$ and each edge has evaluation at most $||\phi||_1$ under $\phi'$.

 Now, $[\phi']$ and $i^\ast([\phi])$ need not be equal cohomology classes, because their dual surfaces may differ in ${\cal B}$.
 But their difference is represented by a union of vertical annuli in ${\cal B}$.
-Hence, the duals have the same Thurston norm. $\square$
+Hence, the duals have the same Thurston norm.
+Moreover, when $T$ consists solely of spheres, these vertical annuli in ${\cal B}$ are homologically trivial, and hence $[\phi']$ and $i^\ast([\phi])$ are indeed the same cohomology classes. $\square$